 How to run the Connect2id server in a Docker container

-The provided Docker image includes the required Java runtime and an exploded copy of the ZIP package we make available for download — a Tomcat servlet container with a Connect2id server WAR, an OpenID relying party client and a few other sample WARs deployed in it.
+The provided demo image includes the required Java runtime and an exploded copy of the ZIP package we make available for download -- a Tomcat servlet container with a Connect2id server WAR, an OpenID relying party and a few other sample WARs deployed in it.
 A relational database (H2 in embedded mode) for the Connect2id server to persist its own data is also included.

 The Connect2id server configuration is located in a set of

 Individual configuration properties can be overridden by injecting a text file

 with the desired values into the Docker container at

 /etc/c2id/override.properties.
 The injection can be done by means of a

 volume, bind mount or a custom storage driver.
 The steps below use the bind